Pak Army to ensure protection of people along LoC: COAS

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: Chief of the Army Staff General Qamar Javed Bajwa visited the headquarters of the Rawalpindi Corps on Wednesday.
+RAWALPINDI: Chief of Army Staff (COAS) General Qamar Javed Bajwa visited Headquarters Rawalpindi Corps on Wednesday.

-The COAS was given a comprehensive briefing on the prevalent situation along the LoC and operational preparedness of the formations.
-He said the Pakistan Army shall continue to ensure protection and security of people along the LoC.Â